TMD Disorders can Progress to Chronic if Untreated

 The pathogenesis of chronic pain indicates that there are several potential targets that may interrupt the transition from acute to chronic pain.
 The key principle in preventing chronicity is speed to treatment.
 The primary preventive strategies include reducing peripheral sensitization, preventing chronic jaw muscle tension and the guarding reflex, and relieving the psychological states that accelerate central sensitization.

-The presence of multiple targets calls for a multi-modal therapeutic strategy.
+The presence of multiple targets calls for a multi-modal therapeutic strategy, for example, if there are ENT-TMJ related issues.
 This multi-modal approach must be patient-directed, easily followed, and immediately deployable without specialist intervention.

 The Speed2Treat Home Healing Kit was designed by orofacial pain specialists, Dr. Brad Eli, DMD, MS, and Dr. James Fricton, DDS, MS to address all these specifications and can be delivered by any healthcare professional.
 It is our hope that adoption of the preventative principles presented here can help prevent the development of chronic TMD pain.